ZahraMA99/Databases/day1.md

 2. Many users can write queries to gather insights from the data at the same time.

 > When a database is queried, the data stored inside the database does not change: rather, the database information is accessed and presented according to instructions in the query.

+## SQL
+SQL!
+SQL, or S-Q-L, is short for Structured Query Language.
+It is the most widely used programming language for creating, querying, and updating relational databases.